What is it that makes a synth special?

 That being said, there are some synths that have shimmered through the noise, so to speak, and have distinguished themselves as true, influential classics.
 In this piece, I’ll take you through some of those, and explain just what’s so special about each of them.

-In case you haven’t heard, Moog just announced last week that they will be reissuing their classic MiniMoog Model D Synth, and they’ve even started production on it during their Durham-based festival Moogfest!
-So let’s start it off with this one, shall we?
+In case you haven’t heard, Moog just announced that they will be reissuing their classic MiniMoog Model D Synth, and they’ve even started production on it during their Durham-based festival Moogfest!
+So let’s start it off there.

 Arguably the synth that started it all — the classic that put Moog on the musical map forever.
 In 1970, when it was first designed, synths were just starting to become popular instruments.
 However, many of them were modular, and at the time that meant expensive, cumbersome, and not ideal for replicable live performance.
 It also meant that the casual musician had a hard time understanding how to employ the synthesizer.